2018, Vol. 3 Issue 2, Part M

 How to cite this article:

-S Rajarajan and Dr. P Anandhan.
+S Rajarajan, Dr. P Anandhan.
 Effect of walking cycling and swimming on physiological changes among overweight men.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(2): 798-800.
+Int J Yogic Hum Mov Sports Sciences 2018;3(2):798-800.